 El Tri came off the blocks with immense pressure against Nigeria but they composed themselves well.
 The first 10 minutes saw the Super Eagles dominate possession.
-Action came in the 11’ as Emmanuel Emenike took a shot from close range which was deflected by Mexico’s Guillermo Ochoa.
+The action came in the 11’ as Emmanuel Emenike took a shot from close range which was deflected by Mexico’s Guillermo Ochoa.

 More action came in the 18’ as Nigeria’s Victor Moses took possession off a Mexican turnover and fired a rocket just wide of goal.